S SMB SaaS Stacks

 Screenshot of 1password.com/business · captured Apr 2026

-PlanList priceWhat it actually costs at 3 seats
+PlanList priceWhat it costs a 3-seat team

-Teams Starter Pack$19.95 flat (up to 10 users)$19.95/mo — the quiet best value
+Teams Starter Pack$19.95 flat (up to 10 users)$19.95/mo — the quiet best value at 3–10 seats

 Business$7.99/user/mo$23.97/mo